sscs-ose/sscs-ose-code-a-chip.github.io/README.md

 **The IEEE SSCS Code-a-Chip Travel Grant Award** was created to:
- 1. Promote *reproducible* chip design using *open-source* tools and *notebook-driven* design flows and
+ 1. Promote *reproducible* chip design using *open-source* tools and *notebook-driven* design flows,
- 2. Enable up-and-coming *talents* as well as seasoned *open-source enthusiasts* to travel to IEEE SSCS conferences and interact with the leading-edge chip design community.
+ 2. Enable up-and-coming *talents* as well as seasoned *open-source enthusiasts* to travel to IEEE SSCS conferences and interact with the leading-edge chip design community, and
+ 3. <span style='color: skyblue;'>Broaden educational value and accessibility within the open-source chip design community, fostering a more inclusive environment for dissemination, learning, and innovation.</span>

 ## Program Rules
 - The program is open to anyone (no restrictions).
 IEEE Solid-State Circuits Society (SSCS) membership is encouraged, but not required.
 Teaming is encouraged, but each team must identify a single leader who can travel to the Symposium on VLSI from June 16-20, 2024, to receive the award and participate in networking events.